MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 - To verify enrollment, sign into [Intune admin center](https://intune.microsoft.com/), go to **Devices** > **All devices**, and look for the names of your target devices.

-- Check that the OS version for the target devices meets the prerequisites listed above, specifically **OS version 19045.3758** or later.
+- Check that the OS version for the target devices meets the prerequisites listed above, specifically **OS version 19045.4116** or later. <!--update screenshot for Intune ->

     ![Screenshot of Surface Hub 2S devices enrolled in Microsoft Intune admin center](images/check-os-version-surface-hubs.png)